Reducing Risks and Vulnerabilities from Glacial Lake Outburst Floods in Northern Pakistan

 Potential for upscaling and replication

-Thanks to the success of this project, in 2016, the government of Pakistan, with the support of UNDP, decided to upscale the solution to a total of ten districts in the Northern Part of the country, with financing provided by the Green Climate Fund (GCF).
+Thanks to the success of the project, in 2016, the government of Pakistan, with the support of UNDP, decided to upscale the solution to a total of ten districts in the Northern Part of the country, financed by the Green Climate Fund (GCF).
 The “Scaling-up of GLOF risk reduction in Northern Pakistan (GLOF-II)” project was created as a continuation of the “Reducing Risks and Vulnerabilities from GLOF in Northern Pakistan” project.
-Its implementation started in 2017 and is expected to be completed by July 2022.
-Measures include the revision of policies to incorporate GLOF risk reduction, the improvement of community preparedness and disaster response, the construction of engineering structures, the creation of weather monitoring stations, support for the development of sustainable livelihoods in project areas, etc.
+Its implementation began in 2017 and is expected to be completed by 2024.